Saba-abiri/BPSK-Modulation-and-Demodulation-with-PRN-Code-Synchronization/README.md

 ---

 ## 📊 Results
-- The receiver successfully synchronizes with the transmitted signal using the PRN code. ✅
+- The receiver successfully synchronizes with the transmitted signal using the Sync code. ✅
 - The demodulated data is compared with the original data to calculate the bit error rate (BER). 📈
 - Example output:
 Original Data: [1 0 1 1 0 0 1 0 ...]